 AMAC’s proposal has three Prime Directives:

 We believe the proposal presented here succeeds in achieving all of these directives.

 (Note: For purpose of illustration, the 2020 fpt threshold in the continental U.S. for one-person households is $12,760, with an additional $4,480 per household member.
 Thus, for a two-person household, the 150% fpt limit would be $25,860.
 In Hawaii and Alaska, the fpt thresholds differ (Hawaii +15%, Alaska +25%) as does the per family-member multiple (Alaska $5600, Hawaii $5150)

-Note: The Chained CPI-U is to be used to determine where each individual COLA falls within the ranges set forth above.
-In 2009, 2010, and 2015, the COLA calculation did not yield a positive COLA adjustment for the following year, despite the fact that expenses most common to seniors (e.g., food, insurance, medical treatment, prescription drugs, etc.) continued to rise sharply.
-Under the AMAC Social Security Guarantee plan, all retirees will be guaranteed an increase each year, although any Medicare premium increase could offset the value of a guaranteed COLA.---
+Note: In 2009, 2010, and 2015, the COLA calculation did not yield a positive COLA adjustment for the following year, despite the fact that expenses most common to seniors (e.g., food, insurance, medical treatment, prescription drugs, etc.) continued to rise sharply.
+Under the AMAC Social Security Guarantee plan, all retirees will be guaranteed an increase each year, although any Medicare premium increase could offset the value of a guaranteed COLA.

 The AMAC Social Security Guarantee prototype plan combines the provisions shown above and includes the addition of a new benefit that we believe Social Security must include if it is to help and encourage workers to secure a sufficient retirement.

 The “Social Security Plus” account will be a supplemental voluntary companion benefit retirement account to provide access to additional funds for all workers at age 62.